rachellaw-git/BomItemConsolidater/PRD.md

 - **Requirement**: UI component to select multiple Excel files from the user's file system
 - **File Types**: `.xlsx`, `.xls`
 - **User Experience**: Drag-and-drop support preferred, with traditional file picker as alternative
+- **Quantity Multiplier**: After files are selected, allow user to input a positive integer (multiplier) for each file
+  - Default value: 1
+  - **Must be a positive integer only** (no decimals allowed)
+  - Minimum value: 1
+  - This multiplier will be applied to the `QTY` value of every item in that specific file before consolidation
+  - Example: If a file has an item with QTY=5 and multiplier=3, the effective quantity for that item becomes 15

 #### 2. Data Processing